artecsutepdev/Artecs_Website/src/content/post/game-dev-intro/index.md

 This line tells the computer to **decrease the character’s vertical position**, simulating an **upward motion**.
 The number **300** represents how much force is applied.
 Understanding how **numbers** and **functions** interact in code is essential for game development.

 :::important
-After reading, check out [this post](https://artecs.org/) to learn more about what game engines are and why they’re important!
+After reading, check out the **What Are Game Engines?** post to learn more about what game engines are and why they’re important!
 :::

 ## The Structure of Code in Game Development